SoftwareDevEngResearch/syllabus-s2019/README.md

 ## Course Overview

-We will dive into the nuances of JavaScript, how prototypal inheritance compares to classical inheritance, and how this can be used to build dynamic and complex web applications.
-Modern tools like jQuery and BackboneJS will be discussed, but students will learn the building blocks of these frameworks and after this course be able to understand what is happening under the hood.
-The focus will be on development for browsers, though most applies to other systems like Node.js, Phonegap, etc.  Topics covered include:
+We will dive into topics related to developing research software packages, primarily using Python, following best practices.
+You will each develop a new package over the course of the term that supports research in your particular area of expertise.
+Topics covered include:

 * Structuring programs, modular/functional programming
 * Using classes, objects, and arrays